timrossinfo/timrossinfo.github.com/source/about-me/index.markdown

 After several years we moved back to New Zealand where I co-founded [elucidcode](http://elucidcode.com), a mobile app development company.
 We recently launched [Air Pipes](http://airpip.es), a musical instrument app that climbed to number 1 music and number 7 overall paid app on the UK App Store.

-I am now enjoying life as an independent developer and consultant working on iOS and Rails apps.
-In my spare time I enjoy playing guitar, Xbox and making the most of the amazing outdoor lifestyle that New Zealand has to offer.

-##Hire Me

-I'm passionate about creating great software and I get things done!

-My development rate is NZ$120 (US$100) per hour.

-If you're interested in hiring me to work on your iOS or Rails project, please [get in touch](/contact).
+I am now based in Christchurch and work for a San Francisco-based consultancy developing apps for iOS and Rails.

+For more information about my skills and experience, please see my [LinkedIn profile](https://www.linkedin.com/in/tim-ross-78345a4).